zx80/flask-simple-auth/README.md

 not explicitely in the application code.
 The authorization rule is declared explicitely on each function with the `authorize` parameter.
-Path and HTTP/JSON parameters are type checked and converted automatically.
+Path and HTTP/JSON parameters are type checked and converted automatically based on type annotations.
 Basically, you just have to implement a type-annotated Python function and most of the crust is managed by Flask and FlaskSimpleAuth.